CatherineMeng/site-academic/content/publication/fsc/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'A multi-channel-multi-kernel kn2row approach for FSC'
+  caption: 'A Multi-Channel-Multi-Kernel KN2ROW Approach for FSC'
   focal_point: ''
   preview_only: false